Robert Moses State Park: Access and hours

 The park is accessible by automobile from the Robert Moses Causeway, which connects Fire Island with mainland Long Island.
 Parking is available in four separate fields.
 Parking fields 2, 4 and 5 have a capacity of roughly 1,000 vehicles while the capacity at Field 3 is 500.
 Suffolk Transit's S47 route also serves the beach seasonally connecting it with the Babylon Long Island Rail Road station on the Babylon Branch.

 The park is open year-round from sunrise to sunset, although hours for activities such as swimming and golfing vary by season.
 Portions of the park are open 24 hours a day to fishermen with the appropriate permit.
+There are many other permits you can buy, such as nighttime photography, stargazing, 4x4 beach permits, scuba diving, and many more.

 Starting in early April, visitors are charged a fee for parking at the park.
-As of 2015, vehicle fees are $8 from 8 a.m. to 4 p.m. on weekends from mid-April until Memorial Day, after which a $10 fee is charged from 7 a.m. to 6 p.m. on weekends and holidays, and a $10 fee is charged on weekdays from 8 a.m. to 4 p.m.
-After Labor Day weekend, vehicle fees are once again $8 from 8 a.m. to 4 p.m. on weekends only, until mid-November when fees are no longer charged.
+As of 2024, vehicle fees are $8 from 8 a.m. to 4 p.m. on weekends from early-April until Memorial Day, after which a $10 fee is charged from 7 a.m. to 6 p.m. on weekends and holidays, and a $10 fee is charged on weekdays from 8 a.m. to 4 p.m.
+After Labor Day weekend, vehicle fees are once again $8 from 8 a.m. to 4 p.m. on weekends only, until early-November when fees are no longer charged.